Things looking up for star of 'Big Bang Theory' | theSundaily

 "Maybe I'm the short guy who got the beautiful woman, I don't know.
 I have no qualms about it.
 She's not only a beautiful person, she's also an amazing human being."

-Nayyar has good reason for his easy self-confidence, having seen his salary bloom from US$100,000 per episode to a reported US$800,000 for his role in The Big Bang Theory, known by its dedicated fans as "BBT".
+Nayyar has good reason for his easy self-confidence, having seen his salary bloom from US$100,000 (RM419,080) per episode to a reported US$800,000 for his role in The Big Bang Theory, known by its dedicated fans as BBT.

 He is making around US$22 million a year, according to Forbes, making him the world's fourth highest paid television actor, a short distance behind three of his fellow cast members.